-ECOACTION RESTORATION PROGRAM
+SUMMIT LAKE RESTORATION PROGRAM

-A three-year program started in 2016.
 The goal of program is to restore natural ecosystems by removing invasive species and planting native species.
 The program also provides learning opportunities for volunteer groups within our community to learn the importance of biodiversity.
-During 2018 the CKISS will be monitoring restoration sites for plant survivorship.
-The CKISS will continue to apply for funding in order to continue restoration efforts within the region.
+During 2019 the CKISS will be monitoring restoration sites for plant survivorship.
+The CKISS will continue to apply for funding in order to continue restoration efforts at Summit Lake Provincial Park and other sites within the region.